 As we age, rest and recovery become more important to being at our best physically and mentally.
 Our bodies take more time to clear the cortisol and stress hormones from our bodies.
 That is a fact of nature.
 And if we learn to work with rather than rebel against Mother Nature, we can be doing some really cool things physically and mentally.

-Here’s two tips I have learned over time.
+Here are two tips I have learned over time:

 - Allow yourself at least one day a week to completely rest and recover.
 And then carve out a bigger role in your life for rest and recovery.
 Recovering our expended energy requires a thoughtful approach to recharging your batteries.
 Read my blog http://strandfitnessllc.com/improving-life-rest/ about the book, Rest: Why You Get More Done When You Work Less.
 It will give you some great ideas for rest and recovery.